 YVWD constructed diversion structures to divert surface water from Oak Glen Creek and Birch Creek, which is tributary to Oak Glen Creek, to the OGSWFF for treatment and distribution in YVWD's drinking water system.
 YVWD historically diverted an average 40 AFY from the 2001 WY to 2018 WY at the Oak Glen Creek diversion, and an average of 70 AFY from the 2001 WY to 2009 WY at the Birch Creek diversion point.
 No surface water has been diverted from Birch Creek since the 2009 WY.
-No surface water was diverted from Oak Glen Creek in the 2022 WY (Table 13).
+No surface water was diverted from Oak Glen Creek since the 2019 WY.
+Therefore, no surface water was diverted from Birch Creek and Oak Glen Creek in the 2024 WY (Table 14).
 Both surface water diversion structures have experienced clogging and other technical issues that prevent further diversions of surface water.
-For example, in September 2022 excessive mud flows entered Oak Glen Creek causing damage to the OGSWFF.